NeonGeckoCom/neon-docs/docs/skill_development/skill-structure/overview.md

 This file defines the settings that will be available to a User through their backend, if they are using a backend.
 If not, the file is still valuable because it defines expected settings.

-Jump to [Skill Settings](skill-settings.md) for more information on this file and handling of Skill settings.
+Jump to [Skill Settings](skill-settings.md) or [skill.json](../development-setup/skill_json.md) for more information on this file and handling of Skill settings.

 ## What have we learned